A Resource for Students and Graduates of the Illinois Central College Paralegal, Law Enforcement and Criminal Justice Programs

 You can plan on Prlgl 110, 117, and 260 continuing as wholly online courses.

-Prlgl 112, 113, 116, and 215 will continue as “hybrid” courses, with part of the class being completed through Blackboard along with an expectation that you attend face to face, in-class sessions.
-Going forward, the “in-class” session will be virtual, with live and interactive video and audio.
+Prlgl 112, 113, 116, and 215 will continue as with part of the class being completed through Blackboard online with an expectation that you attend live or face to face class session via Zoom or Google Meets as directed by your instructor.

-Students will be expected to log in and attend one virtual class session per course for each week of the semester.
-The schedule for these virtual in-class sessions is below.
-There are two sessions available for each course, one in the daytime and one in the evening.
-You can attend either session any given week depending on your schedule.
-But the expectation is that you must attend one of the sessions just as students were expected to attend the on-campus, in-class sessions prior to Covid-19.
+Students will be expected to log in and attend each virtual class session per course for each week of the semester.
+The schedule for these virtual in-class sessions is found below.
+There will be one evening session available for each course.

-To attend your in-class sessions, you will need to have the ability to be seen and heard through a live video feed via Zoom.
-You can access Zoom on your computer, tablet, or smartphone.
+To attend your in-class sessions, you will need to have the ability to be seen and heard through a live video feed on your computer, tablet, or smartphone as directed by your instructor.

 The "in-class,” live class component will be available at the following times.
 The expectation for each in-class session will vary depending on the needs or objectives of each course and the presentation choices of individual instructors.